neiraahmedbasic/NeiraQA/bug-reports-cosmetic-cloth-reserved.md

 ---

-## 🐞 Bug Report 3: Page Scrolls to Footer on "Load More" – Reserved
+## 🐞 Bug Report 3: Page Scrolls to Footer on "Load More" –

 **Summary:**
 Loading additional products scrolls the page to the bottom instead of remaining at the position where new products are added.